gregsaun/BearExxa-V2/doc/design_goals.md

 > We highly recommend to avoid high flow filaments (worse material properties as non high flow) as well as glass fibers or carbon fiber filaments (potentially carcinogenic, read more [here](https://hackaday.com/2024/08/07/on-carbon-fiber-types-and-their-carcinogenic-risks/)).

 #### Why don't you use a smaller extruder motor?
 We have explained the reason in details in the sections "Print quality", "Reliability" and "Weight, rigidity and speed".

+The extra weight is compensated by other lighter parts, low hardware count and an overall compact design.
+Also, it would be very hard to see a print quality improvement with a lighter motor because, on a bed slinger, we are only moving the extruder (unlike CoreXY which also moves the carriage) and the bed is the heaviest part.

-In a nutshell, the extra weight is not an issue and we can have a colder motor with higher torque and increase the gears' lifespan.
+However, a larger motor can run colder and so improve print quality and reliability of a long PLA print in an enclosure.
+Finally, we can also have higher torque and increase the gears' lifespan, which both increase reliability and reduce maintenance.

 #### Why do you use the Revo Micro heatsink and not the Revo Voron heatsink?
 The Revo Micro heatsink has slightly more surface in contact with the airflow, especially when used with a smaller and lighter fan.
 The round shape is also easier to optimize for optimal airflow.
 The screw mount may sound like it may rotate but we did a self tightening system that avoid this to happen.